Summer Science Research

 The program is for Bryn Mawr and Haverford students who are interested in doing discovery-based research in the laboratory or field with Bryn Mawr STEM faculty.

-- Applicants must complete the Summer Science Research Application (2021 due date has been extended to March 28, 11:59 p.m.).
+- Applicants must complete the Summer Science Research Application (2022 due date extended to April 3, 11:59 p.m.).
 Applicants will write two 250-word essays: a Research Statement, and a Personal Statement.
 The Research Statement addresses the research goals to be explored over the summer, while the Personal Statement addresses how this research will contribute to the student's life and academic goals, and how it fits in with goals in their future years at Bryn Mawr and beyond.

 - Applications are reviewed by potential faculty mentors and the SSR directors; notifications of acceptance to the program will be sent out during the first week in April.